abf7d/critical-pass/libs/app-libs/web-core/README.md

-# explorer-lib
+# app-libs-web-core

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test explorer-lib` to execute the unit tests.
+Run `nx test app-libs-web-core` to execute the unit tests.